Dam4rusxp/McDesktopInfo/README.md

 McDesktopInfo
 =============

 Show information about your server live on your desktop.
+For more plugin/gadget related information please look at its [BukkitDev page](http://dev.bukkit.org/server-mods/mcdesktopinfo/).

 Compiling
 ---------